terror12/FLEX/README.md

     b.
 Store all generated lineups and evaluate based on post week results save only lineup configuration that yeild a high result.
  5. Send link to community and advertise that using this can help them win $$$
  6. Create Facebook, Instagram, and twitter for Flexproject

+Disclosure: The Fanduel link above is an affiliate link.
+I will earn commission if you click through and create and fund a FanDuel account.